aiplanethub/genai-stack/README.md

     weaviate_data:
     ```

-3. Create a `etl.json` and `model.json` files with the following contents.
+#### 3. Create a `etl.json` and `model.json` files with the following contents.

+The `etl.json` file specifies how data is extracted, transformed, and loaded into your application's vector store (Weaviate).
+- ETL: ETL stands for Extract, Transform, Load.
+It's a process used to gather data from various sources, transform it to fit your needs, and then load it into a database or storage system.
+- Source: This section defines the source of data for the ETL process.
+In your case, you're using a loader named PyPDFLoader to load data from a PDF file.
+- Destination: This section defines where the transformed data will be loaded.
+The data is loaded into Weaviate, using the class chatpdf and associating it with specific fields.

     **etl.json:**